vix993/Iris-Flower-Classification/README.md

 is a classic Machine Learning problem.
 I decided to use this problem as a way to apply what I have learnt.
 I am currently following the Coursera Machine Learning Material by Andrew Ng from Stanford University.
+The course is incredibly compelling, however I am also interested in experimenting with more recent technologies and executing alternative application methods.

+Tensorflow.js: Building the Neural Network using compact javascript code.

 Octave: Equation based implementation of logistic regression, using the following article as reference: